-Proposal Number of votes required

-Proposal 1 Each director nominee must receive a plurality of the votes cast to be elected.

-- Proposal 2 The affirmative vote of a majority of the total votes cast, present or represented by a proxy, will be required for the approval, on an advisory basis, of the compensation of our named executive officers. - Proposal 3 The proposal to ratify our independent auditors must receive the affirmative vote of a majority of the total votes cast, present or represented by proxy, to be approved.
+Proposal Number of votes required Proposal 1 Each director nominee must receive a plurality of the votes cast to be elected.
+Proposal 2 The proposal to ratify our independent auditors must receive the affirmative vote of a majority of the total votes cast, present or represented by proxy, to be approved.